ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Private Data Extension Blocks

+When indicated in the codec description as possible, `Private Data` codec specific data MAY be followed by one or more extension blocks.

+Each extension block begins with a 4-byte extension block size field which is the size of the extension block minus 4 (excluding the size of the extension block size field), followed by an extension block identifier field.